stacksjb/Shell_Command_Menu/README.md

 ## Iterm2 Usage

 I use this script to run my Todo list (CLI Menu) and Zoom the window, so I have it setup and mapped to a single `td` command which does the following:
-1) Runs `it2profile -s CLI_Large` (which activates a preconfigured iTerm2 profile with large text)
-2) Runs the Applescript `zoom_iterm.scpt` with `osascript zoom_iterm.scpt` - this resizes the window and moves it to the bottom of my screen
+1) Runs the Applescript `zoom_iterm.scpt` with `osascript zoom_iterm.scpt` - this script opens a new iTerm window with saved profile `CLI_large` which is a saved profile that resizes the window and moves it to the bottom of my screen automatically
-3) Executes the CLI_Menu program
+2) Executes the CLI_Menu program

 However, in most cases I just have iTerm reopen saved windows, so even that isn't always necessary :)